googleapis/google-cloud-cpp/README.md

 `google-cloud-cpp::experimental-logging`).
 As previously stated, experimental targets are subject to change or removal without notice.

-In previous versions we released packages with other prefixes (or without specific prefixes), these are deprecated as of 2021-02-15, and will be retired on or shortly after **2022-02-15**.
-Same applies to any targets exported with other prefixes (or without an specific prefix).

 ### pkg-config modules

 Only modules starting with `google_cloud_cpp_` are intended for customer use.

-In previous versions we released modules with other prefixes (or without specific prefixes), these are deprecated as of 2021-02-15, and will be retired on or shortly after **2022-02-15**.

 ### Unsupported use cases